Alan Villiers: World War II

-With the outbreak of World War II, Villiers was commissioned as a Lieutenant in the Royal Naval Reserve in 1940.
+With the outbreak of World War II, Villiers was commissioned as a Lieutenant in the Royal Naval Volunteer Reserve in 1940.
 He was assigned to a convoy of 24 LCI(L)'s, or Landing craft, Infantry (Large).
 Ordered to deliver them across the Atlantic, with a 40 percent loss rate expected, Villiers got all but one safely across.
 He commanded "flights" of LCI(L)s on D-Day in the Battle of Normandy, the Invasion of Sicily, and the Burma Campaign in the Far East.
 By the end of the War, Villiers had been promoted to Commander and awarded the British Distinguished Service Cross.

 Later years

 Married in 1940 to his second wife Nancie, Villiers settled in Oxford, England, and continued to be active in sailing and writing.
 He was the Captain of the Mayflower II in her 1957 maiden voyage across the Atlantic, 337 years after the original Mayflower, and beating her predecessor's time of 67 days by 13 days.
 From 1963 to 1967 he was involved in an unsuccessful attempt to build a replica of HM Bark Endeavour.
 He advised on the 1962 MGM movie Mutiny on the Bounty.
 Villiers was a regular contributor to the National Geographic Magazine throughout the 1950s and 1960s.

 Villiers produced a travel lecture film, Last of the Great Sea Dogs, which ran at the Dorothy Chandler pavilion in 1976.
-The film contains 16mm color, filmography of his adventures.
+The film contains 16mm colour, filmography of his adventures.
 There is a digital restored master of the performance with an audio track, narrated by Villiers.

 In 1951, the Portuguese Ambassador to the United States, Pedro Teotónio Pereira, a sailing enthusiast and later a friend of Villiers, invited him to sail on the schooner Argus, a cod fishing four-masted schooner, and to record the last commercial activity ever to make use of sails in ocean-crossings.
 Villiers wrote The Quest Of The Schooner Argus: A voyage to the Grand Banks and Greenland on a modern four masted fishing schooner.
 The book was a success in North America and Europe and was later published in sixteen languages.
 The voyage made news on the BBC, in the main London newspapers, the National Geographic Magazine, and the New York Times, and the Portuguese government made Villiers a Commander of the Portuguese Order of St. James of the Sword for outstanding services to literature in March 1951.

 In 1978, Villiers weighed in that Francis Drake landed at New Albion at Point Reyes in Marin County, California.

 In 2010, the Society for Nautical Research, the Naval Review, and the Britannia Naval Research Association jointly established the annual Alan Villiers Memorial Lecture at St Edmund Hall, Oxford.